 It’s best to use fresh eggs for the foamiest egg white cocktails.
 While there is some risk of salmonella when drinking egg white cocktails, it is very rare.
 Modern methods have made the chance of salmonella from eggs about 1 in 20,000, and the risk is lowered with the addition of bacteria-killing alcohol, and often using sterilizing citrus juices.
 If you’re concerned or in a higher risk category, pasteurized egg whites can be substituted, but they won’t yield quite as luscious results.

 There are other options that don’t include eggs.
-Aquafaba, or chickpea water, is a high-protein vegan variation that also traps lots of air.
+Aquafaba (chickpea water) is a high-protein vegan variation that also traps lots of air.
 Milk powder is another substitute with easy cleanup that adds a creamy, frothy texture to sours.
 Use whole milk powder, not a chalky protein supplement, for the best results.
+Additionally, there’s a great product called Fee Foam by Fee Brothers, it is both gluten-free and vegan-friendly.

 1. Bee Sting